For Prospective Students

 - Whether they have been dishonorably discharged from a branch of the military

 The application may vary from program to program, so it is required that you truthfully and accurately answer the questions on the application you are submitting.
+Failure to do so may result in The Office of Student Conduct not recommending an applicant for clearance or the revocation of admission to the University.
 Any supporting documents you provide to the office must also be authentic and may be uploaded directly in the form below.

 To begin a Conduct Clearance, the applicant will need to complete this form from the Office of Student Conduct.